Skip to main content

 • One (1) year beginning on the date the person separated from the University, if the individual was employed by the same department as that of the requesting department's proposed contract in a policy-making position.

-This prohibition shall not apply to any proposed contract requiring the person's services as an expert witness in a civil case or to a contract for continuation of an attorney's services on a matter such individual was involved with prior to leaving the University.
+This prohibition shall not apply to any proposed contract requiring the person's services as an expert witness in a civil case or to a contract for the continuation of an attorney's services on a matter such individual was involved with before leaving the University.

 Penalties for failure to comply with the Public Contract Code §10516 et seq include charges of felony and/or misdemeanor, contract nullification, and doubled damages to the University.